What is giftedness?

 Research shows that gifted individuals experience the world differently from the norm.
 They think more deeply about things, experience more intense emotions, and have heightened sensitivity to stimuli of all kinds.
 Their uncommon intellectual and creative capacities allow for outstanding contributions and accomplishments.
 However, this different experience often leads the gifted person to feel out of step with the world, which may be exacerbated by a lack of understanding of their experience by others.

 Perhaps you already identify as gifted.
 You may have been tested as a child or have participated in special educational programs.
 The majority of gifted adults were not identified as such in childhood.
 Many gifted adults go through life feeling at odds with their environment without knowing why – socially ill at ease, feeling different from their peers, not understanding why others don’t see things as they do, or judged by others as being “too intense” or “too much.”
-This can lead to perpetual and corrosive feelings of self-doubt, confusion, frustration, and disappointment, as well as more significant mental health challenges.
+This can lead to perpetual and corrosive feelings of self-doubt, confusion, frustration, disappointment, and existential depression, as well as more significant mental health challenges.
 I have spent more than 25 years in environments with gifted people, and have training in accompanying gifted individuals in psychotherapy.
 If you are gifted, I can help you develop insight about your experience, reach greater acceptance of yourself and the world around you, enhance your sense of purpose, and create more satisfying relationships.

 Am I gifted?